mandrewlewis/calculator/README.md

 # calculator

-Functioning calculator using HTML, CSS, and Javascript.
+Functioning calculator built from scratch using HTML, CSS, and Javascript.
 Project assignment from The Odin Project.